 During school years, the phenomenon of peer pressure begins to become a very powerful force.
 Children see what’s packed in each other’s lunches.
 And, yes, it’s not unusual for your darling to trade the apple for potato chips or the carrot for a candy bar.
-If they don’t bring their own lunches, the choices available at the schools usually get broader (and less healthy) as the years go by.

-Peer pressure can be turned to your advantage in three ways.
+Peer pressure can be turned to your advantage in three ways: